1943 Argentine Revolution: Abandonment of neutrality and crisis of the Ramírez Administration

-The fall of Ramirez
+The fall of Ramírez

-By 22 February the GOU had already decided to overthrow Ramirez for his severing diplomatic relations with the Axis powers; since the GOU had sworn to support the president, they simply dissolved it, thus releasing them from their oath.
+By 22 February the GOU had already decided to overthrow Ramírez for his severing diplomatic relations with the Axis powers; since the GOU had sworn to support the president, they simply dissolved it, thus releasing them from their oath.
 The officers met again the following day again to demand Ramírez's resignation, which he finally conceded to two week later.

-On 24 February, in an attempt to anticipate the events, Ramirez called for the resignation of General Farrell, Vice-President and Minister of War.
+On 24 February, in an attempt to anticipate the events, Ramírez called for the resignation of General Farrell, Vice-President and Minister of War.
 He responded by summoning the main garrison chiefs to his office and ordering them to surround the presidential residence.
-On the same night, the garrison chiefs near Buenos Aires appeared before Ramirez and demanded his resignation.
-Ramirez then presented a waiver of resignation in which he invoke "fatigue" as a reason for "delegating" the office of President to Farrell, who became interim President on February.
+On the same night, the garrison chiefs near Buenos Aires appeared before Ramírez and demanded his resignation.
+Ramírez then presented a waiver of resignation in which he invoke "fatigue" as a reason for "delegating" the office of President to Farrell, who became interim President on February.

-However, Ramirez was formally still president and continued to operate alongside his closest circle.
+However, Ramírez was formally still president and continued to operate alongside his closest circle.
 A few days later, 21 generals met to discuss an electoral exit (among them were Rawson, Manuel Savio, and Elbio Anaya.).
-Meanwhile, Lieutenant Colonel Tomás Adolfo Ducó, convinced that the generals' meeting intended to launch a coup to support Ramirez, called upon the strategic Infantry Regiment 3 and directed them to the city of Lomas de Zamora, where they took the key buildings and positions and entrenched themselves there.
+Meanwhile, Lieutenant Colonel Tomás Adolfo Ducó, convinced that the generals' meeting intended to launch a coup to support Ramírez, called upon the strategic Infantry Regiment 3 and directed them to the city of Lomas de Zamora, where they took the key buildings and positions and entrenched themselves there.
 The next day he surrendered.

-On 9 March General Ramirez presented his resignation in an extensive document, disseminated publicly, in which he recounts all the steps that led to his deposition.
+On 9 March General Ramírez presented his resignation in an extensive document, disseminated publicly, in which he recounts all the steps that led to his deposition.
 On the basis of the document, the United States refused to recognize the new government and withdrew its ambassador in Buenos Aires, pressuring Latin American countries and Great Britain to do the same.

 On 25 February 1944, Farrell assumed the presidency, first temporarily and after March 9 definitively.